Produce Bio Oils

 Summary

 Ocean fertilization uses nutrients to enhance photosynthesis by marine phytoplankton, which remove CO₂ and convert it into biomass that can sink to the deep ocean.
-This practice is a carbon removal technology that could achieve durable, gigaton-scale CO₂ removal annually.
-Advantages of ocean fertilization include the potential for localized mitigation of ocean acidification and potentially low costs.
-Disadvantages include high and uncertain risks of altering ecosystems both near dispersal sites and further away, unclear but probably low effectiveness, potentially difficult operational upscaling, and challenges with monitoring and verification.
+This practice is a carbon removal technology that could achieve Gt-scale CO₂ removal annually.
+Potential advantages of ocean fertilization include localized reduction of ocean acidification and low costs.
+Disadvantages include high and uncertain risks of altering ecosystems both near dispersal sites and farther away, unclear but probably low effectiveness, potentially difficult operational upscaling, and challenges with monitoring and verification.
 We conclude that Deploy Ocean Fertilization is “Not Recommended” as a climate solution given its likely low effectiveness, technical challenges, and high environmental risks.

 Overview